bwks/sherpa-docs/docs/nodes/bsd/net-bsd.md

 ## Notes

-- Approximate boot time and for ZTP to complete: `1 minute`
+- Approximate time for the system to boot, and for ZTP to finish: `1 minute`
 - Tested with the `UFS` image.